ospex-org/ospex-docs/docs/intro.md

 # What is ospex.org?

-**Ospex** is a open-source decentralized application (dapp) that allows users to speculate on the outcomes of sports contests.
+**Ospex** is a open-source decentralized application (dApp) that allows users to speculate on the outcome of sports contests.
 Unlike traditional platforms, Ospex is characterized by its **no fee / low fee** structure, **anonymity**, and **unrestricted access**.
 It's designed to offer a transparent and fair environment for sports speculation.

 Ospex users can create contests and speculations based on real-life sports events and participate by creating positions on potential outcomes.